CIRED/EOLES/README.md

 Then you just have to install it on your computer. \
 If you plan to install Conda or if you have Conda installed on your computer, Python is likely to be already installed.
-The model requires python 3 to run properly.
+The model requires python 3 to run properly, and it is recommended to use at least python 3.10 (older versions might work but were not tested)

 * **Conda** ou **Pip** depending on your preference:
 Conda and Pip are package managers for Python.